JY/T 011-1996 PDF English

 orientation of specimen crystal.
 If the magnetic rotation of the image is Φi and

-the magnetic rotation of the pattern is Φd. then the magnetic rotation of the
+the magnetic rotation of the pattern is Φd.

 6.2.6 Specimen height calibration